-- MAP:Cairo American College is committed to students growing and challenging themselves in all areas: academically, socially, emotionally, athletically, and artistically.
+- MAP: Cairo American College is committed to students growing and challenging themselves in all areas: academically, socially, emotionally, athletically, and artistically.
 There are multiple ways that educators work to understand the individual needs of each student.
 One of these ways in academics is the use of Measure of Academic Progress, or MAP Testing.
 All students in grades 3-9 take the MAP twice a year. - MAP tests are informational; they are not a graded assessment.
 Teachers will use the information provided by MAP to support instructional needs for your child and the class as a whole.
-Fall scores are baselines for your child's growth, which will be determined after the spring tests that take place in May.
+Fall scores are baselines for your child's growth, which will be determined after the spring tests that take place in May. - COVID-19 Update: During the pandemic, we may decide not to conduct MAP tests so that we may maximize instructional time.

-B. External Testing Schedules Cairo American College is a test center for the following testing programs.
+B. External Testing Schedules

+Cairo American College is a test center for the following testing programs.
 Each test requires a separate fee to be paid by the student.
 The test schedule for the ACT, ACT PLAN, PSAT, SAT and SSAT can be found at the following websites: